Life Should Cost Less

 The counter below the shelf is a great place to store any syrups that you may want to use too (the pumps for the syrups can be found here as well, in case you were wondering).

-What do you think of this Home Coffee/Drink Station?
+What do you think of this DIY Beverage Bar?

 I personally adore this project so much!
-It really classes up the kitchen AND provides great organization at the same time…and we all know that minimalistic/functional decor is a total win in my book.
+It really classes up the kitchen AND provides great organization at the same time…and we all know that minimalistic/functional decor is a total win for any home, not just for me.

 P.S.
 You may want to browse my entire DIY section, there are years worth of fun projects there to get your creativity pumping.